 - 2 Why is a customer-centric marketing approach so important?

 - 3 What are the benefits that this strategy brings to a business?

 - 4 The challenges of adopting a customer-centric marketing strategy

 - 6 Customer centricity: Real relationships and tangible results

 Essentially, these more traditional marketing approaches limit opportunities to synthesise detailed customer insights.
-Therefore, business have to develop a marketing plan that acknowledges that different consumers require different communications.
+Therefore, businesses have to develop a marketing plan that acknowledges that different consumers require different communications.
 Working from the affirmation that there is no such thing as the ‘average’ customer, businesses can create more agile, responsive marketing content.
-By adopting a customer centric marketing strategy, businesses can build brand awareness; attract new customers; drive sales; and foster long-term engagement that promotes return custom.
+By adopting a customer-centric marketing strategy, businesses can build brand awareness; attract new customers; drive sales, and foster long-term engagement that promotes return custom.

 Adopting a customer-centric marketing strategy is increasingly urgent as consumers become more sophisticated.
 This is particularly the case in B2B markets, as Baby Boomers exit the workforce and millennials take post.
 Now, these tech-savvy, ultra-connected professionals are calling the shots – and businesses need to adapt.
 For instance, our 24-year-old case study, Gemma, is unlikely to be taken in by clichéd straplines or cold calls.
 Born in 1994, Gemma can barely remember a time before the Internet; therefore, she is accustomed to instantaneous, relevant and highly engaging communications.